 Career Explorer reports that technicians familiar with tablets, electronics and troubleshooting will be vital as equipment grows in complexity and functionality.

-Another advantage of a career in HVAC is little to no student debt.
+Another advantage of a career in HVAC is almost zero student debt.

 According to Midwest Technical Institute, attending a technical or trade school generally costs approximately $15,000.
-A community college is usually around $5,000 every year.
-With a more conventional education, the average student debt for a bachelor’s degree is $25,921.
+A community college is usually around $5,000 per year.
+By comparison, the standard student debt for a bachelor’s degree is $25,921.

 A Day in the Life of an HVAC Technician

 As a technician, you'll visit many different homes and businesses to perform repair, maintenance or installation work.
-Certain jobs may require more time than others, so the number of calls on a given day could vary considerably.
+Complex jobs might take longer than others, so the number of calls you can go on may vary.

 Can You Make a Good Living in HVAC?
 Average Salary for HVAC Technicians and Other HVAC Careers

-Aside from launching your own business, there are other paths for career advancement.
+In addition to owning your own business, there are several other career opportunities.
 These include:

 - HVAC manager, $72,515 average salary